Find the Best Group Health Insurance for Your Client

 How do I find the best group health insurance broker?

 When shopping for group health policies, you will want to seek out insurance brokerages that not only understand the market but are there to provide back-end support throughout the life of your policy.
 One of the best ways to find brokers is to ask your network for referrals.
-Consider utilizing NAIFA, a highly trusted nonprofit association of insurance brokers and financial advisors.
+You can also connect with NAILBA, a leading insurance industry organization promoting consumer choice.

 You can also do your research by prospecting several insurance brokerages in your area.
 We recommend looking for these qualities in a broker: